the-cognitiveservices-ninja/demo-environment/docs/index.md

 ## Support, Help, Wishes & Feedback

     Please contact Holger Imbery (holger.imbery@global.ntt)
-    via MS Teams for all demo environment related topics
+    via MS Teams for all demo environment related topics.
+    To contribute in the documentation, fork, edit and make a pull request.
+    Don´t forget to watch, star and share.

 ---